jisr-hr/BuslinkDoc/content/payroll_process/fetch_processed_file.md

 Name                                   | Description                                 | Required/Optional
 -------------------------------------- | ------------------------------------------- | ------------------------
-file | The file for the payroll process to be executed      | Required
+id | The id for the payroll process for which file to be requested      | Required file_type | Type of the file (result, pval) that needs to be downloaded      | Optional

 ## File Structure